tmciver/lein-bundle/README.md

 # lein-bundle

 A Leiningen plugin to facilitate building and deploying OSGi bundles.
-The intention of this project is to server as a Clojure substitute for the [Maven Bundle Plugin](http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html).
+The intention of this project is to serve as a Clojure substitute for the [Maven Bundle Plugin](http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html).

 ## Usage